John William Bailly

 Courtesy of the Artist

-The painting “Tequesta Leading the People” acknowledges the Tequesta as the geographic ancestors of all Miamians and represents Bailly’s attempt to connect with the people that were the guardians of Miami for two millenia.
-The Tequesta occupied this land from approximately 500 BCE to 1763.
-The main city of the Tequesta territory was at the mouth of the Miami River, but they had satellite villages from present day Palm beach to the northern Florida Keys.
-One of these sites was the Deering Estate.
+The Tequesta inhabited the geographic area now known as Miami from 500 BCE to 1763.
+The main city of the Tequesta territory was at the mouth of the Miami River, but they had satellite villages from present day Palm Beach to the northern Florida Keys.
+One of these villages was at the Deering Estate.
 The two most important Tequesta archeological sites at the Deering Estate are the Cutler Burial Mound and the Tequesta Midden.

 During his time as Artist-in-Residence Fellow at the Deering Estate, Bailly regularly hiked out to the Tequesta Burial Mound to draw it, as part of his In Situ drawing project.
 The setting of “Tequesta Leading the People” is this site.